Deepanjan66/neural-lib/README.md

 ## Nerual Network utilities:

-This implementation defines all the basic models you'd require for training sequential layers in a neural networks.
+This implementation defines all the basic models you'd require for training sequential layers in neural networks.
 You can stack layers on top of each other and add activation functions to introduce non-linearity.
 Remember, networks created from multiple layers will still be linear if no activation functions are added.

 You can add your own activation functions in the `activations.py` file.
-There is a base class that your model can implement.
+There is a base class that your class can implement.
 Please remember to implement all the required methods.

 You can also add your own error functions in the `error_evals.py` file.
 In the same